patbeirne/tf/README.md

 s@ratio\s*=\s*num/denom@ratio = num/denom if denom else 0@
 ```

+**Note**: The function version of sed() can have embedded space characters in the pattern; the command line version (below) requires single-quotes around patterns that have space characters.

-**Note**: you will need some free space on your disk, the same size as the source file, as a backup file is *always* made.
+**Note**: You will need some free space on your disk, the same size as the source file, as a backup file is *always* made.
 To edit an 800k file, you should have 800k of free space.

 **Note**: The functions for